Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 ---

-**Please note:** We highly recommend that you also review the contents of the `docker-compose.local.yml` file as `line 131` uses bind mounts for the intended Drupal Code instead of using default Docker volumes.
+**Please note:** We highly recommend that you also review the contents of the `docker-compose.local.yml` file as the Apache service volume section uses bind mounts for the intended Drupal Code instead of using default Docker volumes.
 This allows users to perform local Drupal site development with an IDE.
 This line is a suggested path and users are free to change values to the left of the `:` to match their Apache data folder of choice.
 However we recommend starting out with the default setting below.
 Default: `- ./data/apache/html:/var/www/html:cached`

 * Additionally, depending on your decision from **Step 0**, you may need to make additional edits to `docker-compose.local.yml` and move files into place as directed from the (**Intermediate**) and (**Advanced**) sections.